ashokjain001/Coding_Practice/README.md

-This repository contains python code of problems I solve using Codewars, Projecteuler and others.
+python code of problems solved using Codewars, Projecteuler and others.